acurtis166/SPNKr/docs/index.md

 ## About

 [SPNKr](https://www.halopedia.org/M41_SPNKr) is a Python API for retrieving [Halo Infinite](https://www.halowaypoint.com/halo-infinite) multiplayer data.
-[Halo 5](https://www.halopedia.org/Halo_5:_Guardians), 343 Industries' previous entry in the FPS series, had a [public API](https://developer.haloapi.com/) directly from 343 Industries.
-It is thorough and has great documentation.
-It made it incredibly easy to inspect match history, player stats, etc. in a personalized way.
+[Halo 5](https://www.halopedia.org/Halo_5:_Guardians), 343 Industries' previous entry in the FPS series, has a [public API](https://developer.haloapi.com/) available.
 Currently, there is no such public API available for Halo Infinite.
 This project began as an effort to replicate the functionality of the Halo 5 API for Python developers.

 ### Links